Urielglb/CDI-blog/content/blog/2022-05-30-cronología.md

 a pensar pero no a actuar y a limitarse de escuchar todos estos ruidos

-que agotan y que agobian a no odiar a los hombres pero a temerles.
+que agotan y que agobian, a no odiar a los hombres pero a temerles.